Improving the numerical stability of fast matrix multiplication: Scaling

 \end{example}

 We now propose a technique called \emph{inside scaling} based on the following matrix:

 The resulting procedure is in \cref{alg:in_scaling}.
 The idea is to scale the columns of $\M{A}$ and the corresponding rows of $\M{B}$ to have the same norm.
 In general, we get an improved error bound, as detailed in \cref{prop:in_scaling_bound}.
-We note that there exist several references to inside scaling \cite{ballard2012communication, demmel2007fast, higham2002accuracy, lipshitz2012communication}, though to our knowledge this is the first explicit statement of the diagonal values.
+We note that there exist several references to inside scaling \cite{ballard2012communication, demmel2007fast, higham2002accuracy, lipshitz2012communication}, though to our knowledge this is the first explicit statement of the diagonal values in \cref{eqn:inside_scaling_D}.
+A crude inside scaling method was proposed earlier by Brent~\cite{brent1970error}, where the inside scaling matrix is $\M{D} = \sqrt{\| \M{B} \| / \| \M{A} \|} \M{I}$.

 \begin{proposition} Using \cref{alg:in_scaling},